adamfk/bouncy-button/README.md

 ## What You Need
-A button, some wires and an Arduino Uno or Nano.
+A button, some wires and an Arduino Uno/Nano.
+Sketch available in [./bb-benchmark](./bb-benchmark/README.md) folder.

 ![image](https://github.com/adamfk/bouncy-button/assets/274012/e2feec5d-9622-4019-88d0-63a3557cb8a8)